About the NAEHCY Scholarship Program

 There will be a minimum of two $1,500 scholarships awarded annually.
 The scholarship is a one-time award.
 Additional financial support may be available for scholars in subsequent years.

 Upon submission of evidence that you have enrolled in a post secondary program, the scholarship will be provided and may be used to help defray the costs of college tuition, fees, books, prep courses, or other educational expenses.

 How many scholarships have been awarded in the past?

-To date, the Fund has awarded scholarships to more than 250 recipients.
+To date, the program has awarded scholarships to more than 250 recipients.

 When will the scholarships be awarded?

-The scholarships will be awarded on Sunday, October 26, 2014, at the National Association for the Education of Homeless Children and Youth conference in Kansas City, MO.
+The scholarships will be awarded on Sunday, November 15, 2015, at the National Association for the Education of Homeless Children and Youth conference in Phoenix, Arizona.